cortoproject/corto/runtime/README.md

 # Corto Runtime
 This is the source code of the corto runtime library.
 In theory, this is all your application needs to link with to use corto!
+This code will be compiled to `$CORTO_TARGET/lib/corto/$CORTO_VERSION/corto/libcorto.so`.

 ## Code organization
 In the `src` and `include` you will find a few different directories.
 Here's